-The irony is that these demands are coming from a party that was a non-entity Hyderabad State in 1948.
+The irony is that these demands are coming from a party that was a non-entity Hyderabad State and Telangana in 1948.

-Operation Polo which is popularly known as Police Action witnessed widespread violence: first through the Razakar militia (headed from 1946 to 1948 by the fanatical Qasim Razvi, who was also president of the Majlis-e-Ittehadul Muslimeen), and later in targeted killings of tens of thousands of Muslims during and after the Indian Army took over post September 17, 1948.
+Operation Polo, which is popularly known as Police Action, witnessed widespread violence in Telangana and the Hyderabad state: First through the Razakar militia (headed from 1946 to 1948 by the fanatical Qasim Razvi, who was also president of the Majlis-e-Ittehadul Muslimeen), and later in targeted killings of tens of thousands of Muslims during and after the Indian Army took over post September 17, 1948.

 Those were the outcomes of the politically and communally charged milieu then, but a lot more exists in between that also transpired, especially due to the Communist Party of India (CPI)-backed ‘Telangana Armed Struggle’ (1946-51).
 It was a peasant rebellion that took place against state-appointed Jagirdars; the landholding class that comprised both Hindus and Muslims.

-More than the Congress, it was the CPI which had hold in the rural areas in 1948 and well beyond.
+More than the Congress, it was the CPI which had hold in the rural areas of Telangana in 1948 and well beyond.

 Liberation from who?

 In 1948, when the Hyderabad state was annexed to India, it was ruled by Mir Osman Ali Khan, the seventh and last Nizam, who essentially tried his best to make his state an independent or autonomous entity after India got its independence.
-The Nizam State, with a population of about 1.8 crore and, comprised eight districts in Telangana, five in Maharashtra and three in Karnataka.
+The Nizam’s Hyderabad state, with a population of about 1.6 crore and, comprised eight districts in Telangana, five in Maharashtra and three in Karnataka.

-The underbelly of the Nizam’s rule, especially in Telangana’s districts, was that of extreme oppression by state-appointed Jagirdars (landlords), whose main task was to collect revenue (taxes and rent) from farmers and give it to the state.
+The underbelly of the Nizam’s rule, especially in Telangana, was that of extreme oppression by state-appointed Jagirdars (landlords), whose main task was to collect revenue (taxes and rent) from farmers and give it to the Hyderabad state.

-As the Indian Army entered the areas controlled by the Nizam there were large scale murders, rapes and looting of Muslims in Marathwada and Kannada speaking areas.
+As the Indian Army entered the areas controlled by the Nizam after the state was annexed to India on September 17, 1948, there were large scale murders, rapes and looting of Muslims in Marathwada and Kannada speaking areas.

-Raghu Pal told this writer that one of the reasons why Telangana did not witness a massacre of Muslims was due to the CPI which ensured that its workers prevented communal clashes in rural areas.
+Raghu Pal said that one of the reasons why Telangana did not witness a massacre of Muslims was due to the CPI which ensured that its workers prevented communal clashes in rural areas.
 “While the annexation of Hyderabad itself is not an issue perhaps, the fallout of it was the targeted killings of Muslims in the districts of Maharashtra and Karnataka,” he said.